CSCI-526/main-skill-limited-1/DiceRogue/Doc/API_DICE_ROLLING.md

 **Key Features:**
 - 8-dice pool sourced from player's backpack/inventory
 - Fills remaining slots with normal dice if backpack has < 8 dice
-- 1-turn cooldown after dice usage (properly applied)
+- 1-turn cooldown only on submitted dice (locked dice that were submitted)
 - 5-hand counter with auto-refresh
 - Event-driven architecture for UI updates